Overview

 Examples:

-export default "Hi World" satisfies Entrypoint
+export default 'Hi World' satisfies Entrypoint;

-export default content satisfies Entrypoint;
+const content = $("content"); export default content satisfies Entrypoint; content.val = 'new content';

-(If you only want to display plain text without a parent HTML document and CSS styles, you can use provideContent("text content"))
+If you only want to display plain text without a parent HTML document and CSS styles, you can use provideContent('text content').

 Route maps